panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 To access the named constant value use the  [property accessor](/access-object-properties-javascript/#1-dot-property-accessor).
 For example the value of `Sizes.Medium` is `'medium'`.

+The enum is more readable, more explicit, and removes the use of magic strings or numbers.

+### Pros and cons

 The plain object enum is attractive because of its simplicity: just define an object with keys and values, and the enum is ready.

-In a large codebase, someone might accidentally modify the enum object, and this will affect the runtime of the application.
+But in a large codebase someone might accidentally modify the enum object and this will affect the runtime of the application.

 ```javascript
 const Sizes = {